 “The Songwriters” will air at 8:30 p.m.
 Central on WNPT’s second digital channel, WNPT2, and on Comcast Digital Cable channel 241 and Charter Digital Cable channel 176.
 WNPT2 is available over the air on channel 8.2.

 The program will re-air Sundays for Nashville viewers only at 9:30 a.m.
 CST and again statewide at 4:30 p.m.
-You can see a preview below.
+You can watch the premiere episode with Hall of Fame member and songwriter Steve Cropper below.